Gradient Perturbation is Underrated for Differentially Private Convex Optimization: Experiment

 \section{Experiment}

 In this section, we evaluate the performance of DP-GD and DP-SGD on multiple real world datasets.
-We use the benchmark datasets provided by \cite{iyengar2019towards}.
 Objective functions are \emph{logistic regression} and \emph{softmax regression} for binary and multi-class datasets, respectively.

-\textbf{Datasets.} The benchmark datasets includes two multi-class datasets (MNIST, Covertype) and five binary datasets, and three of them are high dimensional (Gisette, Real-sim, RCV1).
-Following \cite{iyengar2019towards}, we use $80\%$ data for training and the rest for testing.
-Detailed description of datasets can be found in Appendix~\ref{apd:exp}
+\paragraph{Datasets.} We present the results of four benchmark datasets in \cite{iyengar2019towards}, including one multi-class dataset (MNIST) and two with high dimensional features (Real-sim, RCV1)\footnote{We conduct experiments on all 7 datasets in \cite{iyengar2019towards} and present 4 of them due to limited space.}.
+Detailed description of datasets can be found in Table~\ref{tbl:4-datasets}.
+We use the same pre-processing as in \cite{iyengar2019code}.
+We use $80\%$ data for training and the rest for testing, the same as \cite{iyengar2019towards}.

-\textbf{Implementation details.} We track \emph{Rényi differentialy privacy (RDP) \citep{mironov2017renyi}} and convert it to $(\epsilon, \delta)$-DP.
+\paragraph{Implementation details.} We track \emph{Rényi differentialy privacy (RDP) \cite{mironov2017renyi}} and convert it to $(\epsilon, \delta)$-DP.
 Running step $T$ is chosen from $\{50, 200, 800\}$ for both DP-GD and DP-SGD.
-For DP-SGD, we use moments accountant to track the privacy loss and the sampling ratio is set as $0.1$.
 The standard deviation of the added noise $\sigma$ is set to be the smallest value such that the privacy budget is allowable to run desired steps.
 We ensure each loss function is Lipschitz by clipping individual gradient.
 The method in \cite{goodfellow2015efficient} allows us to clip individual gradient efficiently.
 Clipping threshold is set as $1$ ($0.5$ for high dimensional datasets because of the sparse gradient).
+Privacy parameter $\delta$ is set as $\frac{1}{n^{2}}$.
+The $l_{2}$ regularization coefficient is set as $1\times10^{-4}$.
 For DP-GD, learning rate is chosen from $\{0.1, 1.0, 5.0\}$ ($\{0.2, 2.0, 10.0\}$ for high dimensional datasets).
+For DP-SGD, we use moments accountant to track the privacy loss and the sampling ratio is set as $0.1$ (roughly the mini-batch size is $0.1\times$dataset size).
 The learning rate of DP-SGD is twice as large as DP-GD and it is divided by $2$ at the middle of training.
-Privacy parameter $\delta$ is set as $\frac{1}{n^{2}}$.
-The $l_{2}$ regularization coefficient is set as $1\times10^{-4}$.
 All reported numbers are averaged over 20 runs.